sonar-scala/sonar-scala/README.md

 # Set-up
 Download the latest [release](https://github.com/mwz/sonar-scala/releases) jar into your SonarQube plugins folder `/opt/sonarqube/extensions/plugins` and restart SonarQube either manually or using the update center.

-For an out-of-the-box setup, you can use my docker-compose recipe or a docker image with SonarQube LTS which contains bundled sonar-scala and [arthepsy/sonar-scala-extra](https://github.com/arthepsy/sonar-scala-extra) (Scapegoat) plugins.
+For an out-of-the-box setup, you can use my docker-compose recipe or a docker image with SonarQube LTS which contains bundled sonar-scala plugin.
 Please see [mwz/sonar-scala-docker](https://github.com/mwz/sonar-scala-docker) for more details.

 For automating the analysis of your Scala projects, check out my sbt plugin [mwz/sbt-sonar](https://github.com/mwz/sbt-sonar).